 From Kidapawan to Digos was likely around two hours including a short stop for toilet and traffic because of road construction.

 It was wrong spelling!
 Yncierto and not Enserto!
 Based on the price, I never expected for a very nice accommodation.
 For me, its worth for what I had paid.
 (Maybe better than other resorts).
-I’ve been and seen some nice and classy beaches and resorts, and what I could say that this place need to be developed.This place has potential to be a very good resort with attractions as I saw few men having fun with the waves.
+I’ve been and seen some nice and classy beaches and resorts, and what I could say that this place need to develop.This place has potential to be a better resort with attractions as I saw few young men having fun with the waves.
 It is not white sand but the most important for a beach is cleanliness.
-The seashore should be kept cleaned as there are coconut husks, dog’s feces, and garbages.
+The seashore should be kept cleaned as there are coconut husks, dog’s feces, and garbage.

 The resort is good for a family gathering or for a big group because there is a shared kitchen which uses wood or coal for grilling.
 We’re lucky that we reserved the only cottage which has its own bathroom and with two bed rooms.
 Those other groups staying at big cottages have to pay separately when using shared toilets and showers.